RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 Lots of unexpected allies: data scientists, for example.
 There is a course at UC Davis on Data Archaeology taught by both an anthropologist and data scientist - why is that column there?

+Christian: If you go back 5 to 10 years ago this conference was all about design - how to work with and influence designers.
+Today, all we've talked about is how to work with engineers.

+Dawn: On ethics of AI - one important thing is to make it very concrete and very clear when an ethical decision is being made.

+Mark: One important role of research: How to help the people you work with figure out what problems to solve.